MikoAL/Lucid/potential_ideas.md

 Before a freshly generated info block is placed inside the working memory, it will be evaluated for redundentcy, we will do this by comparing all the new cross-encoder

 ### Long-term Memory
+> How long term memory works is not finalized.
+### First possible solution
+Object Oriented Memory

+Object types include:
+People
+Event

+People Object:
+Each person will have a separate vector database, all vectors will be info blocks about the person.

+Event Object:

 ### Conversation Mode
 During Conversation Mode, the AI can retrive info from long-term memory to working memory.